Robin F. Wynne

-Robin French Wynne (born February 15, 1953) is an Arkansas Supreme Court justice elected in 2014.
-He was previously a judge on the Arkansas Court of Appeals, District 5 from 2011 until being sworn into the Arkansas Supreme Court in 2015.
+Robin French Wynne (February 15, 1953 – June 21, 2023) was an American judge.
+He served as a justice on the Arkansas Supreme Court from 2014 until his death.
+He had previously been a judge on the Arkansas Court of Appeals, District 5 from 2011 until being sworn into the Arkansas Supreme Court in 2015.
 Prior to serving on the Court of Appeals, he was the Dallas County District Judge between 2004 and 2010.

 Education

-Robin F. Wynne received his Bachelor of Arts from Harvard University in 1975 and his Juris Doctor degree from the University of Arkansas School of Law in 1978.
+Wynne received his Bachelor of Arts from Harvard University in 1975 and his Juris Doctor degree from the University of Arkansas School of Law in 1978.
 He attended the Perkins School of Theology at Southern Methodist University in Dallas, Texas, from 1979 to 1980.

 Elections

 2010

 Wynne ran unopposed and was elected in 2010 to finish a term on the Arkansas Court of Appeals to fill the District 5 seat vacated by Michael Kinard.

 2012

 Wynne ran unopposed and was re-elected to the District 5 seat on the Arkansas Court of Appeals.